-- a.
+- 2. Testing Procedures - a.
 Perform a standard zero/span check; if zero or span check exceeds 2.5 percent full scale span, adjust monitor and redo zero/span check. - b.
 After zero/span check allow the CEMS to sample stack gas for at least 15 minutes. - c.
 Introduce any of the low level calibration error standards through the CEMS calibration system. - d.
 Read the CEMS response to the calibration gas starting no later than three system response times after introducing the calibration gas; the CEMS response shall be averaged for at least three response times and for no longer than six response times. - e.
-After the low level calibration error check allow the CEMS to sample stack gas for at least 15 minutes.
+After the low level calibration error check allow the CEMS to sample stack gas for at least 15 minutes. - f.

-- f.
 Repeat steps c through e until all three low level calibration error checks are complete. - g.
 Conduct post test calibration and zero checks.

-Spike Recovery and Bias Factor Determinati1ons
+Spike Recovery and Bias Factor Determinations

-Spiking is defined as introducing know concentrations of the pollutant of interest and an appropriate non-reactive, non-condensable and non-soluble tracer gas from a single cylinder (Protocol 1 or NIST traceable if no Protocol 1 is available) near the probe and upstream of any sample conditioning systems, at a flow rate not to exceed 10 percent of the total sample gas flow rate.
+Spiking is defined as introducing know concentrations of the pollutant of interest (gas standard to contain a mixture of NO and NO2 is representative of the ratio of NO and NO2 in stack gas) and an appropriate non-reactive, non-condensable and non-soluble tracer gas from a single cylinder (Protocol 1 or NIST traceable to 2 percent analytical accuracy if no Protocol 1 is available) near the probe and upstream of any sample conditioning systems, at a flow rate not to exceed 10 percent of the total sample gas flow rate.
 The purpose of the 10 percent limitation is to ensure that the gas matrix (water, CO2, particulates, interferences) is essentially the same as the stack gas alone.
 The tracer gas is monitored in real time and the ratio of the monitored concentration to the certified concentration in the cylinder is the dilution factor.
 The expected pollutant concentration (dilution factor times the certified pollutant concentration in the cylinder) is compared to the monitored pollutant concentration.